obsidian-tasks-group/obsidian-tasks/docs/Queries/Regular Expressions.md

 See the next section for the meaning of some of these characters.

 > [!Tip]
-> Since Tasks X.Y.Z, it is no longer necessary to escape `/` characters as `\/`, although searches will still work if you do escape them.
+> Since Tasks 4.3.0, it is no longer necessary to escape `/` characters as `\/`, although searches will still work if you do escape them.
 >
 > So these two searches are now identical, and will both search for tasks in any folder that contains `Root/Sub-Folder/Sub-Sub-Folder` anywhere:
 >